Lizzie25atieno/mongodb-data-layer-fundamentals-and-advanced-techniques-Lizzie25atieno/MyREADME.md

 books
 5. You should now see your sample book documents displayed.
 Take a screenshot showing:
--Database name (plp_bookstore)
+- Database name (plp_bookstore)
--Collection name (books)
+- Collection name (books)
--A few documents (title, author, genre, price)
+- A few documents (title, author, genre, price)

 ## Step 6: Push Everything to GitHub
 Make sure the following files are visible in your repository:
--insert_books.js
--queries.js
--Screenshots
--README.md
+- insert_books.js
+- queries.js
+- Screenshots
+- README.md
+- MyREADMR.md